wahitftry/Central-West-Java/README.md

 --- | --- | --- | --- |--- |---
 Central West Java | Alsheiraz | Beckzy Freeroam/Roleplay | 2022-04-03 | 2022-03-14 | Stable

-**Overview of the different options for discontinuing a Alsheiraz open source project, this process is to be used for projects which no longer have active maintainers, or projects which Alsheiraz no longer have a motivation to maintain, usually due to lack of internal use.**
+**This process is to be used for projects which no longer have active maintainers, or projects which Alsheiraz no longer have a motivation to maintain, usually due to lack of internal use.**